 - ⇒ Personnel This is the cost of salary and benefits for Village employees.
 This includes salaries, overtime, payroll taxes, pension contributions, health insurance, uniform allowances, and other miscellaneous items.
 Personnel typically accounts for the largest portion of the Village's General Fund operating budget. - ⇒ Pension Retirees This is the cost of Police Pension service pensions, disability pensions, and surviving spouse pension payments to eligible pensioners. - ⇒ Operating/Other This category consists of commodities used in the Village's various operations and contracted services.
 Major items within this category include postage, subscriptions & publications, gas & oil, general office supplies, maintenance supplies, general equipment, police dispatch services, liability insurance premiums, utilities, attorney fees, engineering, inspection services, mosquito control, tree service, snow removal, bank fees, repairs & maintenance, and other professional services. - ⇒ Capital This category relates to the purchase or construction of building improvements, equipment, Village roadways, water mains, storm sewers, sanitary sewers, and vehicles.
 Capital outlay typically makes up the second largest portion of the Village's annual budget. - ⇒ Debt Service This category is used for principal, interest, and fiscal agent fees related to the Village's debt service obligations.
-The Village currently has two debt obligations outstanding, the 2014 General Obligation Refunding Bonds (police station) and the 2017 General Obligation Alternative Revenue Source Bonds (water capital). - ⇒ Transfers This category relates to transfers made to other funds.
+The Village currently has two debt obligations outstanding, the 2014 General Obligation Refunding Bonds (police station) and the 2017 General Obligation Alternative Revenue Source Bonds (water capital).
+The FY 2024-25 budget assumes the early payoff of the 2014 Bonds. - ⇒ Transfers This category relates to transfers made to other funds.
 The receiving fund reports a corresponding transfer in revenue amount.

 Historically, the Village's largest expenditure category has been personnel, followed by capital outlay.
 The capital outlay budget tends to fluctuate year to year depending on which projects are currently being planned.
 A further breakdown of personnel expenditures is presented on page 11 and capital projects is presented on page 12.
-The FY '23 -24 expenditure budget increased just over \$4.6 million, or 15.1%, compared to last year.
-Of the increase, \$0.9 million relates to personnel, \$1.5 million relates to operating, and \$1.8 million relates to capital.
+The FY '24-25 expenditure budget increased just over \$6.3 million, or 17.9%, compared to last year.
+Of the increase, \$0.5 million relates to personnel, \$0.8 million relates to operating, \$2.3 million relates to debt, and \$0.7 million relates to capital.